 'I don’t think inside the box.
 I don’t think outside the box either.
 I don’t even know where the box is.'

 Attention Deficit Disorder, commonly known as ADD or ADHD is characterized by a persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with your day-to-day functioning.
-I often see with my clients that have ADHD, that their symptoms can have a negative impact on their work performance, and social relationships.
+We often see with our clients that have ADHD, that their symptoms can have a negative impact on their work performance, and social relationships.

 ADHD is often categorized into 3 types; Inattentive, Hyperactive/Impulsive and a Combined Inattentive/Hyperactive/Impulsive Type.

 ADHD can affect both children and adults.
 Here are some of the symptoms associated with ADHD:

 - Poor Attention to Details